Your voice is an essential component of leadership. Here are two secrets to achieving presence and charisma every time you speak!

-I'd like to share the true story of a psychologist who was doing helpful work with people, but found herself without much of a voice herself.
+There's a true story of a psychologist who was doing wonderful work helping people, but found herself without much of a voice herself.

 She came to me for coaching for an upcoming appearance on national television to discuss her latest book.
 In her clinical practice, she often discusses sensitive issues with her patients.
 Unfortunately, the nature of those discussions had led her to develop a bad vocal habit in terms of speaking in public.